-During the Year, the Group achieved growth in sales of corrugated sheet boards and slightly decline in sales of corrugated packaging products.
-For the Year, the Group recorded revenue of approximately RMB2,041.6 million, representing a decrease of approximately RMB32.3 million or approximately 1.6% as compared with approximately RMB2,073.9 million for the Year 2019.
+During the Year, the Group achieved growth in sales of corrugated sheet boards and corrugated packaging products.
+For the Year, the Group recorded revenue of approximately RMB2,400.4 million, representing an increase of approximately RMB358.8 million or approximately 17.6% as compared with that for the Year 2020.